 Our cost of sales includes external costs of producing and distributing inventories that are related to product revenue during the respective period of the associated sales.
 In addition, shipping and handling costs for product shipments are recorded in cost of sales as incurred.
+Further, cost of sales includes the external costs of producing and distributing commercial inventories sold under the Zai Supply Agreement.
 Cost of sales also includes charges related to inventory written down as a result of excess, obsolescence, unmarketability, or other reasons.

 Cost of sales for newly launched products, such as QINLOCK, will not be significant until the initial pre-launch inventory is depleted, and additional inventory is manufactured and sold.
-As a result, the gross margin on sales of QINLOCK for the three months ended March 31, 2021 was enhanced by sales of the initial pre-launch inventory, and therefore, use of active pharmaceutical ingredients and components that were previously expensed as research and development expenses prior to the launch of QINLOCK.
+As a result, the gross margin on sales of QINLOCK for the three and six months ended June 30, 2021 and 2020 was enhanced by sales of the initial pre-launch inventory, and therefore, use of active pharmaceutical ingredients and components that were previously expensed as research and development expenses prior to the launch of QINLOCK.